kagiko/vaultwarden-wiki/Starting-a-Container.md

 This will preserve any persistent data under `/vw-data/`, you can adapt the path to whatever suits you.

 The service will be exposed on host-port 80 or 8080.
+By default, non-root containers are not allowed to use privileged ports (<1024), hence the need to change the port vaultwarden listens on by passing the ROCKET_PORT environmental variable along with the port mappings.

 For non-x86 hardware or to run specific version, you can [[choose some other image|Which-container-image-to-use]].